 Another difference to highlight is how each search engine handles duplicate content.
 Google and other American-based search engines are generally good when it comes to detecting non-spammy duplicate content.
 Baidu, however, is not as sophisticated in its detection and will heavily penalize sites with large amounts of duplicate content.
 Avoid it at all costs.

-Except for Bing, most US search engines have phased out including meta keyword tagging as part of its ranking algorithm – largely ignoring their presence.
+Except for Bing, most US search engines have phased out including meta keyword tagging as part of their ranking algorithm – largely ignoring their presence.

-Baidu, on the other hand, still uses them as part of their core ranking algorithm.
+Baidu, on the other hand, still uses them as part of its core ranking algorithm.
 Meta keywords should be implemented on every page and should include a handful of key phrases.
-As with stateside sites, care should be taken however, to avoid keyword stuffing.
+As with stateside sites, care should be taken, however, to avoid keyword stuffing.

 Header Tags + Meta Descriptions